JeffreyBenjaminBrown/digraphs-with-text/Hash/the-hash-language.md

 ## Using # to create simple and compound relationships

 ### A simple (level-1) binary relationship
-`bob #needs legal counsel` creates a binary `needs`-relationship between `bob` and `legal counsel`. `bob` and `legal counsel` could be called level-0 expressions.
+`Bob #needs legal counsel` creates a binary `needs`-relationship between `Bob` and `legal counsel`. `Bob` and `legal counsel` could be called level-0 expressions.
 The `#` indicates that `needs` lies one level above them, forming a relationship that connects them.
-If `bob` and `legal counsel` were not in the RSLT before, they are now; if they were, they are not duplicated.
-The same goes for the "relationship template" `_ needs _`.
+If `Bob` and `legal counsel` were not in the RSLT before, they are now; if they were, they are not duplicated.

+The "relationship template" `_ needs _` is also added to the graph, if it is not already present.
+A relationship template is like a relationship, but it has no members.
+Relationships are built using relationship templates.
+(Note that when referring to a template, we don't write the `#` symbol.
+We only write that when *using* the relationship to connect things.)

-`bob` and `legal counsel` can be thought of as level-0 expressions.
-They contain no subexpressions. `bob #needs legal counsel` is a level-1 expression.
+`Bob` and `legal counsel` can be thought of as level-0 expressions.
+They contain no subexpressions. `Bob #needs legal counsel` is a level-1 expression.
 Loosely, `#` means "make it higher" or "make it connect the others".

 ### A simple (level-1) ternary relationship
-`bob #needs bodyguards #when traveling` represents a ternary `needs-when`-relationship, between `bob`, `bodyguards` and `traveling`.
+`Bob #needs tech support #for teleconferencing` represents a ternary `needs-for`-relationship, between `Bob`, `tech support` and `teleconferencing`.

+A binary relationship, such as "Van #studies set theory" has one "joint" between two "members".
+A ternary relationship, such as "Van #studies set theory #on sundays`, has two joints and three members.
+Etc.

 ### A compound (level-2) relationship
 In a level-2 relationship, at least one member is itself a level-1 relationship.
-An example is `bob #goes skiing ##in january`.
-That creates a `during`-relationship between the level-1 relationship `bob #goes skiing` and the level-0 expression `january`.
+An example is `Bob #started working ##on january 1 2017`.
+That creates an `on`-relationship between the level-1 relationship `Bob #goes skiing` and the level-0 expression `january`.

-### A compound unary relationship
+### Unary relationships
-A `relationship` does not have to have multiple members. `maybe` and `not` are two important unary relationships. `##maybe I #need help` creates a `maybe`-relationship with only one member, `I #need help`.
+A "relationship" does not have to have multiple members; it can be "unary". `maybe` and `not` are two important unary relationships.
+For instance, `##maybe we #need debt restructuring` creates a `maybe`-relationship with only one member, `we #need debt restructuring`.

 ### Any number of # marks is valid
-For instance, `reasonable people #like watermelon ##when the weather #is hot ###because watermelon #is cold`.
+`reasonable people #like watermelon ##when the weather #is hot ###because watermelon #is cold`.

 ## Parentheses help, too
+The preceding statement regarding watermelon could be rewritten as `(reasonable people #like watermelon ##when the weather #is hot) #because (watermelon #is cold)`.

-Parentheses offer another way to delineate subexpressions. # can be applied to a parenthetical expression just like it was a single word -- as in, for instance, `gold #(produced by) a goose`.
+Parentheses can be used for joints as well -- as in, for instance, `gold #(produced by) a goose`.

+## Relationship templates can also be in relationships
+As described earlier, when you add `a #needs b` to the graph, the effect is to add (if they don't already exist) `a`, `b`, the relationship `a #needs b`, and the relationship template `_ needs _`.
+That template can itself be in a relationship.

+As an example, adding `(_ needs _) #(is equivalent to) (_ requires _)` would create (if they don't already exist) the "needs" template, the "requires" template, and the "is equivalent to" template, and would use the "is equivalent to" template to relate the other two.

 # Querying a RSLT with Hash

 Querying is a little more complex than writing, because we query for multiple expressions at once.
-We still use the same language, Hash, but we introduce a few special symbols.
+We still use the same language, Hash, but we introduce a few "reserved words".
 Each of them is preceded by the `/` symbol.

 ## Basic queries
 #### Query for one thing by writing it
-A query does not have to involve any special symbols.
+A query does not have to involve any reserved words.
 The query `hummingbirds #are amazing` will return the expression `hummingbirds #are amazing` if it is in the graph.
 If it is not, it will return nothing.

 ### Query for everything using /all
 The simplest query for multiple things is `/all`.
 That will return every node in the graph.